 Leadville’s population and affluence once rivaled that of Denver, with the town hosting some of the state’s wealthiest residents and visitors.
 During this time, the saloon saw its fair share of notable guests, including the renowned author Oscar Wilde and the Unsinkable Molly Brown.

-Perhaps the most notorious guest of all was dentist-turned-outlaw Doc Holiday, who shot the sheriff right across the street.
+Perhaps the most notorious guest of all was dentist-turned-outlaw Doc Holliday, who shot the sheriff right across the street.
 Interestingly enough, the Board of Trade’s first owner, John Morgan, assisted in covering his bail.

 With testaments of its frenzied past covering the bar’s walls and surfaces, there are photos of early Leadville residents and architecture as well as local heirlooms like an antique piano, cash register, telephone booth, and jukebox.
 The entryway to a now-closed tunnel that led to a nearby burlesque bar can be seen in its eerie basement.
 With so much history comes the occasional haunting.